 Lancaster County is blessed with 1,500 stream miles, 47 % of these streams are polluted and cannot support their original aquatic life.
 Waterways are at the core of Lancaster County.
 They drive economic opportunity and growth that benefits our local economy and agriculture.
 Our rivers and streams are the source of our drinking water and recreation to be enjoyed by all.
 To protect these waters, we want to strengthen the sense of stewardship in Lancaster County.
 Water Connects us All!

-$30,000 is being awarded to community projects through the generous support of our sponsors Turkey Hill Dairy (presenting), High Companies, City of Lancaster, Lancaster County Community Foundation, Nimblist, Lancaster County Solid Waste Management Authority, Fulton Bank, Lancaster County Clean Water Consortium, Millersville University – Watershed Education Training Institute, Eurofins, Flyway Excavating, Alliance for the Chesapeake Bay, Landis Homes, Lancaster General Health, Donegal Trout Unlimited, Water Science Institute, Brookfield Renewable Energy Partners, Land Studies, and Octoraro Native Plant Nursery.
+$30,000 was awarded to community projects through the generous support of our sponsors Turkey Hill Dairy (presenting), High Companies, City of Lancaster, Lancaster County Community Foundation, Nimblist, Lancaster County Solid Waste Management Authority, Fulton Bank, Lancaster County Clean Water Consortium, Millersville University – Watershed Education Training Institute, Eurofins, Flyway Excavating, Alliance for the Chesapeake Bay, Landis Homes, Lancaster General Health, Donegal Trout Unlimited, Water Science Institute, Brookfield Renewable Energy Partners, Land Studies, and Octoraro Native Plant Nursery.
 The Water Week grant program will fund local organizations to implement on the ground projects throughout the County.

 Visit www.lancasterwaterweek.org for all the details !!